- Off road parking

 If you love the great outdoors, you'll love this perfectly located holiday cottage close to the peaks of Snowdonia and the beautiful coastline of North Wales.

-All ground floor.
-Two bedrooms: 1 x double, 1 x family with triple bunks (double at bottom, single at top) & 1 single.
+All-ground-floor.
+Two bedrooms: 1 x double, 1 x double with day bed.
 Shower room with double power shower cubicle, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with woodburner.
-Note: Family room sleeps a maximum of 3.
+Note: Maximum total occupancy at the property is 4.

 - Night storage heaters with back-up electric radiators and woodburner